luciangreen/luciancicd/README.md

 * `luciancicd.` - Tests repositories with change modification dates.
 Run before committing changes.

 * Note: Dependencies are in `List-Prolog-Package-Manager/lppm_registry.txt`, in form `[[User,Repository,Dependencies], etc]`.

+* Warning: The program is experimental and "eats" some comments apart from inter-predicate comments.

+* Note: Once a test is successful, manually move the files into the repository to commit them.

 # Authors